| You're dealer with 5* points. Pone has 23. You deal yourself A-A-A-4-5-7.

 Web site.
 He also provides strategy tips at MSN

 Gaming Zone.
-He has written six books on cribbage, two of which have been glowingly reviewed in Games Magazine.
+He has written seven books on cribbage, two of which have been glowingly reviewed in Games Magazine.
 All, including his latest book Winning Cribbage Tips, are available at The

 Cribbage Bookstore.

-Winning Cribbage, editor of the monthly magazine Cribbage World,
+Winning Cribbage, longtime editor of the monthly magazine Cribbage World,

-George "Ras" Rasmussen is a Life Master - One Star, a four-time All-American, a former state champion in Virginia, Montana and Washington, and a Gold Award holder.
+George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
 He also directs the Washington State Championship,

 held each year in Centralia, WA.
 His articles on cribbage are available